Bjartur-I-Dali-Udbo/modernF1/First_Lap_Performance_Analysis_1996_2024.md

+### Update 05/02/2025

+Re-adjusted all figures.
+The average start position in each figure, now correctly represents the average start positions *for that specific* criteria - and not the whole season average.

 # 1. Positions gained/lost on the first lap.
 The initial anomaly is the data (Ergast) displays starting positions at grid position 0, which are cars starting from the pit-lane.